ZienZir/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 A3: A Stage is a construct that functions as a base window for JavaFX content.
 An application can have multiple Stages.

 Q4: What is a primary stage?
+A4: A Stage object called primary stage is automatically created by the JVM when the application is launched.

 Q5: Is a primary stage automatically created?
 A5: A Stage object called primary stage is automatically created by the JVM when the application is launched.